bslezak/codetest-api/README.md

 		 // Quit the server with CONTROL-C.

-7. Use [swagger](https://swagger.io/) to access the API documentation at http://127.0.0.1:8000/api/v1/
+7. Use [Swagger UI](https://swagger.io/swagger-ui/) to access the API documentation via http://localhost:8000/api/v1/

 	or

-8. Query the endpoint for nearest pharamcy by providing latitude and logitude through query strings such as:
+8. Directly query the endpoint like so:

 		http://localhost:8000/api/v1/pharmacy/?latitude=38.960457&longitude=-94.637407